radan-school-projects/webrtc-back-ts/README.md

 For each branches, the corresponding frontend could be found on the branch of the same name in webrtc-front-ts [here](https://github.com/radandevist/webrtc-front-ts).

+The branch "https-local-fullstack" contains a self-hosted frontend and ssl certifificate and key to enable https for  local testing.
+WebRTC wont'work if it ain't https.

-It uses the [api-express-ts](https://github.com/radandevist/api-express-ts) template.
+This repo uses the [api-express-ts](https://github.com/radandevist/api-express-ts) template.

 ## Requirements